 These are a great alternative to virtual tours because they can be completed with just a camera.
 So, you’ll save a significant amount of money in comparison to 3D virtual tours.

 To record video walk-throughs, use a high-quality camera — most smartphone cameras will work for this!
-Record a tour of each type of unit, common areas, and amenity spaces.
+Record a tour for each unique floor plan, common areas, and amenity spaces.

 Additionally, stage vacant units before recording a tour.
 If a prospect can imagine themselves living or working in your space, they’ll be more likely to book a tour or submit an application.

-Upload them to your property website and clearly label them with the video’s content.
+Finally, upload them to your property website and clearly label them to use as real estate content for social media.

 4. Optimize your marketing with SEO